dcbi/polynomial/README.md

 #  1 - z^2
 ```

 Polynomial objects can be added, subtracted, and multiplied by each other or by numbers.
-They also be raised to integer powers.
+They can also be raised to integer powers.
 For example:
 ```python
 cubic = Polynomial(1,0,0,1)